satran/blog/blog/And-God-said-Let-there-be-text-and-there-was-text.md

 - Make it more like the UNIX filesystem
 - More language support, may be a lisp?

-Spread the word, give it a shot and let me know what you think.
-Register at [https://saola.in/#register](https://saola.in/#register).
+Spread the word, give it a shot and let me know what you think. ~Register at Saola~.

 [^1]: Emacs for me and vi for the evil ones ;)
 [^2]: Sadly systemd is taking it away from me